jsa2/aadjwt/readme.md

 ![](img/ClientAndTenantProperties.png)

-#### 4. Add API delegate permissions for the NodeClient with the selection 'Add a permission'
+#### 4. Add API delegate permissions to the Node Client for the NodeAPI with the selection 'Add a permission'

 - Name of the API is the API we exposed in step two